The Addams Family (pinball): Legacy

 The Addams Family was the first game to have a series of modes which are played before a wizard mode.
 Almost all subsequently released pinball machines included a wizard mode.

 In a 2022 Wired article its continued popularity with collectors was noted.

 Digital versions

-A version of this table was in development for the Nintendo 64 and would be developed by Digital Eclipse and published by GT Interactive, but was cancelled.
+A version of this table was in development for the Nintendo 64 and was developed by Digital Eclipse to be published by GT Interactive, but was cancelled.

 The game is also supported by Visual Pinball, which can also be made by some people to play through a home made pinball cabinet, like the original but digitally emulated.

 In July 2014, FarSight Studios released The Pinball Arcade Newsletter 29 indicating they "agreed upon terms with all of the major licenses and clearances" needed to digitally recreate this table.
 A Kickstarter to raise the $97,640 needed for licensing was initiated on September 12, and successfully funded $115,276 on its closing date of October 12.